Rental Income: Active or Passive

 Example: So if you own a number of homes that you rent out to the public, and spend 60 hours a month in the business, it will still be classified as a passive activity even though you spend more than 500 hours a year in its operation unless you satisfy one of the following exceptions.

 Exception 1.
 The average rental period is 7 days or less.
 This exception is provided because there is a presumption that for short-term rentals, such as for the rental of intangible property like automobiles, tools, or other property, the taxpayer must expend considerably more effort to service the business then would be required for long-term rentals.

 If a taxpayer rents a vacation unit for 7 days or less, any losses are treated as active losses that can be deducted from active income if the taxpayer meets the material participation test.
 In any case, it does not qualify for the $25,000 rental loss allowance since it is not treated as a rental property.

 Exception 2.
 The use of the property averages 30 days or less, and the owner provides significant personal services.
 For this exception to apply, the taxpayer must show that he provided significant services.
-Proof consists of the frequency of services provided, the amount and type of labor that is required for the activity, and the value of the services to the amount charged for the use of the property.
+Proof consists of the frequency of services provided, the amount and type of labor required for the activity, and the value of the services to the amount charged for the use of the property.

 Personal services do not include services that are required: